-After a delay of nearly three years, the Commission’s proposal still fails to protect the health of humans, wildlife and the environment.
-On the day of the announced criteria in June, the EDC-Free Europe Coalition expressed its astonishment, strongly condemning the proposal.
+Despite a delay of nearly three years, the Commission’s June proposal still fails to satisfy, both in terms of the scientific content and parameters, and in terms of protecting the health of humans, wildlife and the environment.
+When the criteria proposal was released in June, the EDC-Free Europe Coalition expressed its astonishment, strongly condemning the proposal.

 For any questions, please contact the EDC-Free Secretariat firstname.lastname@example.org